agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 - Accidents are highly seasonal, just like motorcycles.
 Apparently neither cyclists nor bikers like riding in the rain.

-To me, this suggests that the number of cars on the road is not the dominant factor in the number of bicycle accidents (which mostly involve collisions with cars).
+Thinking back to [the model][model] we can try to reason about the trend.
+We know the number of cars increased, so the decrease in accidents in the last few years is either due to a decrease in the  number of cyclists---possibly because they traded their bikes for cars as they found employment---or decrease in likelihood of an accident---perhaps because drivers are more used to cyclists and lookout for them.

+[model]: #a-simple-model

 ## Day-by-Day